 2. Old Spitalfields Market, East London

-Rolling into this Grade II-listed institution every Thursday is a popular all-day antiques market, billed by many as one of the best antiques markets in London.
-It sells everything from vintage clothing to shabby-chic art, ceramics, jewellrey and even age-old military clothing.
+Rolling into this Grade II-listed institution every Thursday is a popular all-day antiques market, billed by many as one of the best antique markets in London.
+It sells everything from vintage clothing to shabby-chic art, ceramics, jewellery and even age-old military clothing.
 From bargain gems to high-end vintage goods, there’s something for everyone here no matter your budget.

 3. Town House, East London

 Sticking around Spitalfields?
-Well look no further than Town House – one of London’s most beloved antiques shops.
-Housed in an early 18th-century building, it’s also a gallery showcasing some great shows and artworks by contemporary artists.
+Well, look no further than Town House – one of London’s most beloved antique shops.
+Housed in an early 18th-century building in Kensington, it’s also an art gallery showcasing some great shows and artworks by contemporary artists.

 Rummage for treasures including oil canvases, glassware and furniture, and there’s also a lovely little café which whips up some tasty cake and piping hot coffee.
 Looking for something new to adorn your walls?
 Then get yourself to this antiques shop in E1.